wp-plugins/codepeople-post-map/readme.txt

 = Q: Why the maps are not showing on website? =

+A: Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1
+Passing the parameter print=1, displays the map at beginning of page/post content.

+= Q: How can I change the route between address? =

+A: The route depends on the order of the points.
+If you want change the route, you should change the order of point.
+Takes the point by the handle's icon, and drag it to its correct position in the points list.

-Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1
+A: Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1
 Passing the parameter print=1, displays the map at beginning of page/post content.

 == Screenshots ==